English Church Architecture.

-This building, consecrated in 1904 was designed by George Frederick Bodley (1827 - 1907) in his mature "English" style at the end of his long creative life when his early experiments with structural polychromy - seen, for example, at St. Michael's, Brighton, of c.1862, and St. John the Baptist's, Liverpool, of 1867-70 - was a youthful flirtation long forgotten.
-Holy Trinity, in contradistinction (as seen above from the west), is content to face Prince Consort Road, dressed only in the pale cream monochrome of Middle Jurassic Bath stone at the end of a line of magnificent Queen Anne blocks of flats in a strident combination of white stone and red brick.
+This building, consecrated in 1904, was designed by George Frederick Bodley in his mature ;English' style at the end of his long creative life when his early experiments with structural polychromy - seen, for example, at St. Michael's, Brighton, of c.1862, and St. John the Baptist's, Liverpool, of 1867-70 - was a youthful flirtation long forgotten.
+Holy Trinity in contradistinction, is content to face Prince Consort Road, dressed only in the pale cream monochrome of Middle Jurassic Bath stone at the end of a line of magnificent Queen Anne blocks of flats in a strident combination of white stone and red brick.
 The style is the post-ogee Decorated of c.
-1320-50 and the six-light "W. window" to the nave and three-light "W. windows" to the aisles, which actually face south, present an elaborate variant of reticulated tracery, with inventive subreticulation, yet the façade overall is distinctly subdued, due to the height of the windows above the ground and the plainness of the wall below with its three comparatively small doorways.
+1320-50 and the six-light 'W. window' to the nave and three-light 'W. windows' to the aisles, which actually face south, present an elaborate variant of reticulated tracery, with inventive subreticulation, yet the façade overall is distinctly subdued, due to the height of the windows above the ground and the plainness of the wall below with its three comparatively small doorways.
 It is this same impression of riches deliberately held back and punches slightly pulled that characterises the fine interior.

-In bare essentials, the church consists of a four-bay aisled nave (illustrated below left, looking east) with a second and narrower, outer "N. aisle", and a chancel two bays deep flanked by a one-bay extension of the inner aisle to form a chapel and a similar extension of the "S. aisle" to provide an organ chamber.
-The church has no tower and its confined site between buildings has precluded the insertion of windows to the liturgical south and forced Bodley to build upwards for the light to the "east", "west" and "north".
-His most acute challenge arose at the "east" end of the chancel (which, of course, faces north), for which Bodley would design a magnificent seven-light stained glass window to be manufactured by Burlison and Grylls and which at no time of the day or season of the year could hope to be seen in the most favourable light.
-Bodley overcame this difficulty as well as he might by placing a large three-light window filled with clear glass on either side of the sanctuary, to catch the morning and afternoon sun, and although this arrangement could never be as satisfactory as the provision of more back-light, it had the advantage of throwing light on the highly elaborate gilded reredos and altar, which together with the window, forms the absolutely dominant focal point in the interior of the church.
+In bare essentials, the church consists of a four-bay aisled nave (illustrated below left, looking east) with a second and narrower, outer 'N. aisle', and a chancel two bays deep flanked by a one-bay extension of the inner aisle to form a chapel and a similar extension of the 'S. aisle' to provide an organ chamber.
+The church has no tower and its confined site between buildings has precluded the insertion of windows to the liturgical south and forced Bodley to build upwards for the light to the 'east', 'west' and 'north'.
+His most acute challenge arose at the 'east' end of the chancel (which, of course, faces north), for which Bodley would design a magnificent seven-light stained glass window to be manufactured by Burlison and Grylls and which at no time of the day or season of the year could hope to be seen in the most favourable light.
+Bodley overcame this difficulty as well as he could by placing a large three-light window filled with clear glass on either side of the sanctuary, to catch the morning and afternoon sun, and although this arrangement could never be as satisfactory as the provision of more back-light, it had the advantage of throwing light on the highly elaborate gilded reredos and altar, which together with the window, forms the absolutely dominant focal point in the interior of the church.

 This is not simply a consequence of their size and centrality but has as much or more to do with the contrast between them and the cool reserve of the walls and nave arcades in Bath stone.
 The uncomplicated form of the arcades has its part to play too, comprising piers composed of four major and four minor shafts with fillets, rising to arches high above, bearing two simple waves.
-Bodley's reredoses, according to Michael Hall (George Frederick Bodley and the Later Gothic Revival, Yale University Press, 2014) were "based on early sixteenth-century Flemish and German models" and may often be recognized by their height in relation to their width.
-(Cf., for example, the otherwise much smaller reredos at St. Peter's, Sudbury, Suffolk.)
-The reredos here (above right) - which, wherever it is not gilded is painted in Bodley's favourite browns, olives and murky North Sea blues - depicts the Nativity in the bottom centre with the Annunciation scene split left and right, and above, the Crucifixion with SS.
+Bodley's reredoses, according to Michael Hall (George Frederick Bodley and the Later Gothic Revival, New Haven & London, Yale University Press, 2014, p.
+249) were 'based on early sixteenth-century Flemish and German models' and may often be recognized by their height in relation to their width.
+The reredos here (shown above right) - which, wherever it is not gilded is painted in Bodley's favourite browns, olives and murky North Sea blues - depicts the Nativity in the bottom centre with the Annunciation scene split left and right, and above, the Crucifixion with SS.
 Mary and John either side, all set beneath delicate openwork canopies.
 The side panels display censing angels above and angels playing musical instruments below, while the altar front shows the four Evangelists standing beside their diminutive symbols (respectively an angel, lion, ox and eagle for SS.
 Matthew, Mark, Luke & John), looking rather unfortunately like pet dogs (perhaps the only misjudgement in the design), while angels in the centre hold forth the Crown of Thorns in the very process of its transformation into a Crown of Glory.